 Its history is colourful too.
 It was first discovered by Elizabeth David and published in her splendid book Italian Food.
 Then the Italian Chef Franco Taruschio at the Walnut Tree Inn near Abergavenny cooked it there.
 Simon Hopkinson, who at it at The Walnut Tree, put it on his menu at his great London restaurant Bibendum, where I ate it - which is how it comes to be here now for you to make and enjoy.

-This recipe is from The Delia Collection: Italian.
+This recipe is from Delia's Summer Collection.
 Serves 4-8 as a starter